PEESEgroup/NYS_Energy_Transition/README.md

 ## Citation
 Please use the following citation when using the data, methods or results of this work:
->Zhao, N.; You, F., Can Renewable Generation, Energy Storage and Energy Efficient Technologies Enable Carbon Neutral Energy Transition for New York State?
-EnerarXiv 2020.
+>Zhao, N., & You, F.* (2020).
+Can renewable generation, energy storage and energy efficient technologies enable carbon neutral energy transition?
+Applied Energy, 279, 115889.